infobyte/faraday_agent_dispatcher/docs/docs/misc/appscan.md

 # Faraday’s Appscan Executor

-The function of the Appscan Executor is to creare and/or launch a Appscan scan.
+The function of the Appscan Executor is to create and/or launch an Appscan scan.

 ### Environment Variables